Roundel

 The GMAT is more widely accepted

-Not only has GMAT been the number one test for b-school admissions, but it also demonstrates your firm commitment to doing an MBA.
+Not only has the GMAT been the number one test for b-school admissions, but it also demonstrates your firm commitment to doing an MBA.

-“The fact that it is used by leading business schools around the world emphasizes that it is the premier test for business school applicant,” says Stephanie Kluth (pictured), director of admissions at ESMT Berlin.
+“The fact that it is used by leading business schools around the world emphasizes that it is the premier test for business school applicants,” says Stephanie Kluth (pictured), director of admissions at ESMT Berlin.

 “It gives us a subjective evaluation that complements the candidate’s professional, educational, and personal achievements,” Stephanie adds.